Outer Banks Lighthouses by 4x4: Beach-Drive Photography Guide

 Can I climb all the OBX lighthouses?

-Three of them: Currituck Beach (Apr–Nov), Bodie Island (Apr–Oct), and Cape Hatteras (Apr–Oct).
+Two of them: Currituck Beach (Apr–Nov) and Bodie Island (Apr–Oct).
+Cape Hatteras is closed for climbing through at least the end of 2026 for restoration.
 Ocracoke can’t be climbed but you can walk to the base.
 Roanoke Marshes is open as a small museum.

-Is a 4×4 required to visit OBX lighthouses?
+Is a 4x4 required to visit OBX lighthouses?

-What’s the best lighthouse for photography from a 4×4?
+What’s the best lighthouse for photography from a 4x4?

 Cape Hatteras Lighthouse from the beach at Ramp 44 — drive south toward Cape Point and turn back to compose the spiral-striped tower with surf and sand in the foreground.
 Bodie Island Lighthouse from the beach south of Ramp 4 at sunrise is a close second.